 SIGNIFOR LAR is a somatostatin analog indicated for the treatment of patients with Cushing’s disease for whom pituitary surgery is not an option or has not been curative.

 IMPORTANT SAFETY INFORMATION

 Warnings and Precautions:

-Increases in liver enzymes have been observed with SIGNIFOR LAR.
-ALT or AST elevation greater than 3 times the upper limit of normal (ULN) were observed in 3% of patients and ALT or AST elevation greater than 5 times the upper limit of normal (ULN) were observed in 1% of patients treated with SIGNIFOR LAR.
+In the phase 3 Cushing’s disease study and across all doses, ALT or AST elevations greater than 3 times the ULN were observed in 14% of the patients with Cushing’s disease, and ALT or AST elevations greater than 5 times the ULN were observed in 5% of patients with Cushing’s disease treated with SIGNIFOR LAR.

-Adverse reactions associated with SIGNIFOR LAR and occurring in ≥20% of patients were diarrhea, cholelithiasis, hyperglycemia and diabetes mellitus.
+Adverse reactions in patients with acromegaly associated with SIGNIFOR LAR and occurring in ≥20% of patients were diarrhea, cholelithiasis, hyperglycemia, and diabetes mellitus.